 Competitive candidates will have an established portfolio of features, music videos or national commercials.
 For the experienced and talented directors selected, the Workshop will provide the knowledge and exposure required to cross the threshold into the competitive world of episodic television.

 The Warner Bros.
 Television Directors’ Workshop features multiple components, all geared towards preparing the director for a successful career in television including: Master Class, Cinematography 101, and Shadowing.

-This eight-week course is taught by Bethany Rooney, an esteemed director who has directed over 250 episodes of network television.
-Based on her book Directors Tell the Story, the Master Class will feature guest speakers currently working in television, including an elite mix of showrunners, directors, cinematographers and editors.
+This eight-week course is taught by Bethany Rooney and Mary Lou Belli, esteemed directors with over 300 episodes of network television between them.
+Based on their book Directors Tell the Story, the Master Class will feature guest speakers currently working in television, including an elite mix of showrunners, directors, cinematographers and editors.
 Each session will teach a new skill essential for excelling through prep, shooting and post.
-The 2018 Warner Bros.
-Television Directors’ Workshop will begin in late-May/early-June, with meetings every Saturday from 10:00 a.m.–5:00 p.m. on the Warner Bros. lot in Burbank, CA. Full participation is mandatory.
+The 2022 Warner Bros.
+Television Directors’ Workshop will begin in mid-May, with meetings every weekend from 10:00 a.m.–5:00 p.m. on the Warner Bros. lot in Burbank, CA. Full participation is mandatory.

 This subset of the workshop will cover cameras, lighting and blocking.
 Learn how lens selection, framing the shot and lighting help tell the story you want to tell.

 Some directors in the program will be offered the chance to shadow a director on an episode of a Warner Bros.-produced show.
 The inside look at the day-to-day work of a television director, and the connections made on set, will be priceless tools in preparing the director to take on their own episode.